Charlotte Yhlen

 Charlotte Yhlen (later Olsen, 1839–1920) was the first female Swedish physician.

-Charlotte Yhlen was the daughter of a shoemaker in Helsingborg.
+Charlotte Yhlen was born the eldest of three children of a shoemaker in Helsingborg.
 Her only education in Sweden was primary education.
-In Sweden, it was not yet permitted for females to study at universities when she emigrated to the United States in 1868.
+In Sweden, it was not yet permitted for females to study at universities.

+She emigrated to the United States in 1868.
 In America, however, she studied medicine at the Woman's Medical College of Pennsylvania, where she graduated as a physician in 1873.
+Her thesis was on the subject of glaucoma.
 She thereby became the first Swedish woman to graduate as a physician from a university, though Karolina Widerström was the first woman to do so in Sweden.

+Yhlen returned to Sweden in 1873 and was elected the first female delegate at the Nordic Science Conference in Copenhagen.
+During this time she began corresponding with teacher Nielsine Nielsen, who went on to become the first female doctor in Denmark.

-Charlotte Yhlen returned to Sweden, where she applied to practice medicine, but her foreign degree was not accepted there.
-However, the universities were opened to women in Sweden in 1870, and she was accepted as a student at the Uppsala University, but she never started to study there.
-The same year, she was elected the first female delegate at the Nordic Science Conference in Copenhagen.
+When she returned to Sweden, she applied to practice medicine, but her foreign degree was not accepted there.
+However, the universities were opened to women in Sweden in 1870, and she was accepted as a student at the Uppsala University, however, she did not complete her studies there, but returned to the United States, where she worked as a physician at the Woman's Hospital of Philadelphia and then opened her own practice.

-Charlotte Yhlen returned to the United States, where she worked as a physician at the Woman's Hospital of Philadelphia and then with her own practice.
-In 1874, she married the Norwegian engineer Tinius Olsen.
-She retired in 1889.
+In 1874, she married the Norwegian engineer Tinius Olsen and they had two children.

+In the mid-1870s, Tinius borrowed money from Charlotte to start a company in his own name; his material tester, The Little Giant, became an immediate worldwide success.

+The company is still in business in 2026.